Medical Tourism Facilitators in Costa Rica

 Choosing LIR over SJO

-Tourists who arrive in Costa Rica for the first time will more than likely land at SJO.
-Many other experienced tourists, however, fly straight into LIR for their second and subsequent visits.
-There are a few reasons why savvy tourists prefer landing at LIR versus SJO.
+There are a few great reasons why savvy tourists prefer landing at LIR versus SJO.
 The first reason is a matter of convenience: Guanacaste is home to many popular beach resorts and national parks, and LIR is only a few kilometers away from most tourist attractions.
 Another reason is that, although San José is a small metropolis in comparison to New York or Toronto, it can be a little hectic at times.
-Liberia and the surrounding communities are some of the most tranquil places on earth, and thus some tourists may wish to skip landing at SJO in favor of LIR.
-Medical tourists now have one more reason to make their way to Costa Rica via LIR: the new CIMA Hospital in Liberia will be opening its doors to patients in February 2012.
-While Liberia and Guanacaste already have a few medical facilities, the new CIMA Hospital will be dedicated to the burgeoning medical tourism industry.
+Liberia and the surrounding communities are some of the most tranquil places on earth, and thus some tourists wish to skip landing at SJO in favor of LIR.

 Flying into LIR

-The number of airline carriers operating in LIR is growing and changing.
+The number of airline carriers operating in LIR is growing with the recent announcement of Alaska Airlines and Southwest Airlines.
 Budget airlines and specialized carriers dominate the list of flight operators, and there is a strong focus in bringing tourists from locations other than the traditional major airports of the world.
-Many of these operators fly on seasonal basis, and the LIR administration is constantly closing contracts with new airlines, so medical tourists are advised to check with their facilitators to help them make arrangements for flying into Liberia.
+Medical tourists can contact us to help them make arrangements for flying into Liberia.

-From the United States, Continental offers regular service from Houston, while Delta flies in from Atlanta and American Airlines from Dallas and Miami.
+From the United States, United Airlines, Continental offers regular service from Houston, while Delta flies in from Atlanta and American Airlines from Dallas and Miami.
 These aren’t necessarily daily flights, so it’s good to check in advance.
-The following airlines offer seasonal flights from different locations in the United States: JetBlue – New York, United Airlines – Chicago, Frontier Airlines – Denver, USA 3000 – St. Louis, Nomads – Orlando, and US Airways – Charlotte.
+The following airlines offer seasonal flights from different locations in the United States: JetBlue – New York, Frontier Airlines – Denver, USA 3000 – St. Louis, Nomads – Orlando, and US Airways – Charlotte.

-European travelers are incrasingly getting more options for flying to LIR.
+European travelers are increasingly getting more options for flying to LIR.
 Current operators include: Air Berlin from Dusseldorf, Arkefly from Amsterdam, Jetairfly from Brussels, Thomson Airways from Gatwick, and Czech Airlines from Prague.

 Landing at LIR

-Unlike its utilitarian sister airport in San José, LIR is being transformed into a world-class passenger air terminal.
-Plans for expansion include duty-free shops, restaurants and other passenger amenities.
-The flow of travelers will be redesigned so that those who are departing or arriving have their own separate terminals for doing so.
-Parking and ground transportation facilities are also being improved, and it is expected that LIR will soon be larger and more modern than SJO.
+Unlike its utilitarian sister airport in San José, LIR is being transformed into a world-class passenger air terminal including duty-free shops, restaurants and other passenger amenities.
+Parking and ground transportation facilities are easy.
+Airport taxis are waiting upon your arrival.

 Passenger traffic at LIR is increasing, but nowhere close to the heavy influx of travelers that SJO experiences.
 Landing at LIR is a lot more efficient and laid back than arriving in SJO.
 The airport is designed to provide comfort to passengers and alleviate some of the stress that is often associated with international air travel.

-While Guanacaste expects a significant increase in tourism thanks to LIR, the community is getting ready for a new transformation: many tourists have been drawn to the region’s desirable climate, spectacular beaches and relaxed lifestyle.
+While Guanacaste is receiving a significant increase in tourism thanks to LIR, many tourists have been drawn to the region’s desirable climate, spectacular beaches and relaxed lifestyle.
 As a result, many travelers are opting for longer stays and some are even choosing to become full time residents.
-One visit to the region and it is easy to see why many celebrities such as Mel Gibson have decided to homestead in Guanacaste.
+One visit to the region and it is easy to see why Guanacaste has become one of the most popular destinations in Costa Rica.